inspec/inspec/docs/inputs.md

  * Inline in control code, using `input('input_name', value: 42)`.
  * In profile `inspec.yml` metadata files
  * Using the CLI option `--input-file somefile.yaml`
- * In kitchen-inspec, using the `verifier/inputs` settings (TODO - verify)
+ * In kitchen-inspec, using the `verifier/inputs` settings
  * In the Audit Cookbook, using the `node[:audit][:inputs]`

-In addition, Chef InSpec supports Input Plugins, which provide optional integrations to specific key-value stores.
-(TODO - mention new plugins)
+In addition, Chef InSpec supports Input Plugins, which can provide optional integrations to specific key-value stores.

 ### How does Input precedence work?